Who built the track?

-Sign up for a 90-minute taster session to give it a try, or enroll in our Day at the Track 1 intro class, which is your first step becoming certified.
+Sign up for a 60-minute Taster Session to give it a try, or our Certification Intro class which is your first step becoming certified.
 Once you are track certified, you can become a member and ride the track 7 days a week, as the weather allows.

 If you just want to race, see our question on racing below.

 What does it mean to be track certified?

 Every rider at Boulder Valley Velodrome, from first-time track cyclists to national champions, has been certified to ride at our facility.

 We want to create a riding environment in which everyone communicates consistently and rides predictably.
 Track certification helps create trust among our riders by ensuring that everyone training at Boulder Valley Velodrome is familiar with the same track etiquette.